-If you are looking for day out at the seaside, head for the city of Brighton.
+If you are looking for an escape from London to the seaside, head to the city of Brighton.
 Less than hour by train from London Victoria, Brighton is one of the closest beaches to London and is ideal for a day trip.

 Brighton does not have a sandy beach.
 In fact, Brighton Beach is famously full of pebbles.
 However, what it lacks in sand, it makes up for in atmosphere and continues to be one of the most popular beaches for a day trip from London.
 Another famous landmark at the beach is Brighton Palace Pier, a mini seaside theme park on the sea.

 In Brighton city centre, you’ll find plenty of shops, including the quirky independent shops in The Lanes.
 The other top attractions in Brighton are the 18th Century Royal Pavilion, Brighton Sealife Aquarium and the i360 Viewing Tower.

 If you have got time to stay over, the nightlife in Brighton is buzzing.
 You’ll find a vast choice of nightclubs, bars and pubs and an amazing music scene.

 Click here to find out how to spend a day in Brighton.

 Another fantastic waterfront city for Londoners wanting to escape the city is Portsmouth.
 Portsmouth is home to one of England’s most historic dockyards and naval bases.

 The top attraction is Portsmouth Historic Dockyard, where you can find all you need to know about Portsmouth’s maritime heritage.
 You can also see the warship HMS Victory and the ancient Tudor ship, Mary Rose.